czechmark/neurioToCSV/README.md

 # neurioToCSV
-Python script to upload neur.io generation and consumption data to pvoutput.org
+Python script to output neur.io generation and consumption data to stdardoutput or a csv file

 ## Installation
 1. Install required packages (see section below)